A Shuffling Framework for Local Differential Privacy: Data Privacy and Shuffling

 \subsection{Privacy Implications}

-We now turn to \name-privacy's semantic guarantees: what can/cannot be learned from the released sequence $\bz$?
-The group assignment $\mathcal{G}$ delineates a threshold of learnability as follows.
+The group assignment $\mathcal{G}$ delineates a threshold of learnability which determines the privacy/utility tradeoff as follows.

-\squishlist \item \textbf{Learning allowed}. \name-privacy can answer queries that are order agnostic within groups, such as aggregate statistics of a group.
-In Alice's case, the analyst can estimate the disease prevalence in her neighborhood. \item \textbf{Learning disallowed}.
+\squishlist \item \textbf{Learning allowed (Analyst's goal)}. \name-privacy can answer queries that are order agnostic within groups, such as aggregate statistics of a group.
+In Alice's case, the analyst can estimate the disease prevalence in her neighborhood. \item \textbf{Learning disallowed (Adversary's goal)}.
 Adversaries cannot identify (noisy) values of individuals within any group.
+While they may learn the disease prevalence in Alice's neighborhood, they cannot determine the prevalence within her household and use that to recover her value $x_i$. \squishend

+To make this precise, we first formalize the privacy implications of the \name~guarantee in the standard Bayesian framework, typically used for studying inferential privacy.
+Next, we formalize the privacy provided by the combination of \ldp and \name~guarantees by way of a decision theoretic adversary. \\

-While they may learn the disease prevalence in Alice's neighborhood, they cannot determine the prevalence within her household and use that to target her value $x_i$. \squishend Consider any Bayesian adversary with a prior $\calP$ on the joint distribution of noisy responses, $\Pr_\calP[\by]$, modeling their beliefs on the correlation between participants in the dataset (such as the correlation between Alice and her households' disease status).
-As with early \DP works, such as \cite{dwork_early}, we consider an \emph{informed} Bayesian adversary.
-With \textsf{DP}, informed adversaries know the private input of every data owner but $\DO_i$.
-With \name-privacy, the informed adversary knows $(1)$ the assignment of noisy values outside $G_i$, $\by_{\overline{G}_i}$, and $(2)$ the unordered bag of noisy values in $G_i$, $\{y_{G_i}\}$.
-Formally, \begin{thm} For a given group assignment $\calG$ on a set of $n$ data owners, if a shuffling mechanism $\calA:\calY^n\mapsto \calY^n$ is $(\alpha,\calG)$-\name private, then for each data owner $\DO_i, i \in [n]$,
+\textbf{Bayesian Adversary.} Consider a Bayesian adversary with any prior $\calP$ on the joint distribution of noisy responses, $\Pr_\calP[\by]$, which models their beliefs on the correlation between the participants (such as the correlation between Alice and her households' disease status).
+Their goal is to infer $\DO_i$'s private input $x_i$.
+As with early \DP works \citep{dwork_early}, we consider an \emph{informed} adversary.
+Here, the adversary knows $(1)$ the sequence (assignment) of noisy values outside $G_i$, $\by_{\overline{G}_i}$, and $(2)$ the (unordered) bag of noisy values in $G_i$, $\{y_{G_i}\}$. \name-privacy bounds the prior-posterior odds gap on $x_i$ for such as informed adversary as follows: \begin{thm} For a given group assignment $\calG$ on a set of $n$ data owners, if a shuffling mechanism $\calA:\calY^n\mapsto \calY^n$ is $(\alpha,\calG)$-\name private, then for each data owner $\DO_i, i \in [n]$,